our research

 Required qualifications:

-1. strong academic record ;
+1. strong academic record;

-3. basic knowledge in biophysics/physical chemistry;
+4. knowledge in biophysics/physical chemistry;

 Contact: